The EFL Board of Directors is responsible for providing the organisation's strategic direction.

 Appointed as Chief Executive in January 2021, Trevor Birch has held several prominent roles within football, including Chief Executive at Chelsea, Everton, Leeds United, Sheffield United and Derby County, as well as Chair of Swansea City and most recently, Director of Football Operations at Tottenham Hotspur.

 A former professional footballer, Birch started out as an apprentice at Liverpool, aged 16, before going on to represent Shrewsbury Town and Chester as a player.
 Following retirement from the professional game, he gained a first class degree in Accountancy before qualifying as a chartered accountant with Ernst & Young.

 In 2002, he was appointed Chief Executive of Chelsea, where he led the £180million sale to Roman Abramovich in 2003, before going on to be Chief Executive at Leeds United, Everton, Sheffield United and Derby County.

 Birch brings a wealth of industry experience to the EFL, his acumen and vast expertise working with notable Clubs invaluable to the EFL.

 Senior Independent Non-Executive Director

 Debbie Jevans joined the Board of the EFL in 2014, with her addition bringing an independent voice to its decision-making process.

 A former professional tennis player, Jevans is on the Board of Sport England and was voted the most influential woman in British Sport in early 2014 by the Guardian.
 Previously she was Director of Sport for LOCOG - organisers of the London 2012 Olympic Games and Paralympic Games.

-League Two Director – Carlisle United
+John Nixon - League Two – Carlisle United